How To Feed A Loon

 As you would probably guess, peaches are the most important ingredients in peach pie.

 If you can get your hands on Stone Free, they are really easy to work with (the pit comes out easily), but you have other options, too.
-See below for more information on that.
+See below for more information on that.; however, you have other options as well

 The Ingredients You Will Need

-As mentioned, there are just a handful of ingredients needed for this incredible pie.
+As mentioned, this incredible pie only requires a handful of ingredients.
 If you can make the pie dough, it really makes a big difference.

 Here’s What You’ll Need to Have on Hand